MarcoKl99/C-string-lib/README.md

 ## Functionalities ⚙️

-You might say "Wow Marco, this project contains so many cool things" but wait!
+You might say "Wow Marco, this project contains so many cool things 🤩" but wait!
 There's more!

 To really dive into the magic of strings in C, the below gives an overview of the functions implemented in the project.

 ### Utility Functions (char *)

 - `str_length`: Get the length of a string
 - `str_equal`:  Compare two strings for equality
 - `str_copy`:   Copy one string to another
 - `str_find`:   Find a substring (the needle) in a string (the haystack) and return a pointer to the first char of the occurrence if present
 - `str_count`:  Count the number of occurrences of a substring in a given string
 - `str_split`:  Split a string at a given substring and return a list of the resulting pieces (the famous pointer to pointer!)

 ### New dstring_t Functions

 - `dstring_init`:       Create a *dstring_t* instance based on a given char * string that it should contain
 - `dstring_from_file`:  Create a *dstring_t* instance from a file, given a file path
 - `dstring_free`:       Properly free a given *dstring_t* and the containing string (No dangling pointers allowed in this house!)
 - `dstring_set`:        Set the value of the string contained in the *dstring_t* instance to a given (char *)
 - `dstring_append`:     Append a string to the given *dstring_t* instance, accounting for length, capacity, and a potential reallocation
 - `dstring_reverse`:    Reverse a *dstring_t*
 - `dstring_to_upper`:   Convert all chars in the given *dstring_t* content to uppercase
 - `dstring_to_lower`:   Convert all chars in the given *dstring_t* content to lowercase
 - `dstring_trim`:       Remove all leading and trailing whitespaces from the given string
 - `dstring_replace`:    Replace a given substring in the string with a new substring
 - `dstring_insert`:     Insert a given substring into the dstring's data after a given index

 ### Template-Parser

-The functions mentioned above are used in a template parser, that enables the user to fill in certain vailes into a defined template.
+The functions mentioned above are used in a template parser, that enables the user to fill in certain vailes into a defined template 📝.

 **Example:**